6 awesome places to pitch a tent

 It’s also home to some of South America’s best campsites, which makes this park one of the best places in the world to pitch a tent.

-The park rangers restrict the number of people who can camp every day so you need to get in early and make a booking during peak season, but once you do, you’re just about guaranteed to have Instagram worthy pictures from right outside your tent.
+The park rangers restrict the number of people who can camp every day so you need to get in early and make a booking during peak season, but once you do, you’re guaranteed an experience of a lifetime.

 Antarctica is one of the most exclusive travel destinations on the planet, with less than 30,000 people getting a chance to step foot on the continent every year.

 Of those 30,000 people, a very small percentage have the opportunity to actually spend the night on land rather than on a ship, which is usually only reserved for scientists and hardcore explorers.